medikoo/npm-cross-link/README.md

 Supports same options as `dev-package install`

-#### `dev-package update-all [...options]
+#### `dev-package update-all [...options]`

 Updates all already installed packages.

-_Note: This command doesn't interefere in any way with eventual project at current working directory._
+_Note: This command doesn't interfere in any way with eventual project at current working directory._

 Supports same options as `dev-package install`